typescene/typescene/src/docs/dom/start/ProjectSetup.md

 Using Webpack to bundle the application output is optional.
 You can use any other method to load your TypeScript or JavaScript code into a browser (or application platform such as Electron or a mobile app framework based on Web technologies), as long as the Typescene DOM package code is either included in your `.js` file(s), or loaded separately as a `.min.js` file.

-## Running Your Application
+## Running your application

-Whether you used Yeoman as a generator or set up the project structure yourself with the above files, you should now be able to compile and run your application with a few simple commands:
+You can now use NPM scripts to compile and run your app:

-* Run `npm run build` to compile your code for production (into the `dist/` and/or `public/` folders).
+* `npm run build` to build for production, and
-* Run `npm run start:dev` to open a browser and view the result of your application as bundled by Webpack.
+* `npm run start:dev` to start a Webpack development server.
-* If you used the `systemjs` option of the Yeoman generator, run `npm run watch` to compile your code and watch for changes.
-You can then use a tool such as `http-server` (from [this package](https://www.npmjs.com/package/http-server)) or equivalent to serve the result.